 Thankfully, identifying the benefits of treatment is easier than figuring out why it’s hard to ask for help.
 If you understand how much you have to gain, you will be more inclined to seek help.

-- Improved quality of life.
 Imagine being free of the symptoms you’re currently facing.
-Without depression, anxiety, stress, and other psychological problems to weigh you down, you can live your life to the fullest.
+Without depression, anxiety, stress, and other psychological problems weighing you down, you can live your life to the fullest.

-- Encouragement and Support.
 Individual therapy enables you to understand yourself and your personal goals better.
 Group therapy provides exposure to others with similar struggles, which can offer fresh perspectives on difficult problems.
-All of this gives you needed strength for continued recovery.
+All of this gives you the needed strength for continued recovery.